-A galette in French is very popular but watch out because galette also has other meanings: it can be a potato pancake (like a hash brown or rösti), a sweet pie and butter biscuits or wafers.
+But watch out because galette in French also has other meanings: it can be a potato pancake (like a hash brown but then with scalloped potatoes), a sweet pie and butter biscuits or wafers.

 - 6 slices cooked ham